CNN’s Van Jones calls Russia story ‘nothing burger’ in latest undercover video

 In a Dec.
 18 CNN segment included on the Project Veritas footage, Mr. Jones criticized the Trump administration for reaching out to Russia “in the face of an active attack on the country.”

-More recently, he tried to warn off Democrats fixated on the Russia-Trump connection.
+More recently though, he has tried to warn off Democrats fixated on the Russia-Trump connection.
 In a June 23 video Q&A on Twitter, Mr. Jones said he was “glad there is a Russian investigation and I hope they get to the bottom of it,” but also expressed skepticism.

 “I think Democrats are fooling ourselves if we think that something is going to come out of this investigation that is somehow going to end the Trump Presidency and make everything better,” said Mr. Jones.
 “Unless there is a real smoking gun, which there is probably not, it’s just going to be a big old mess.”